Comté cheese: Production

-In 2005 the French Government registered 175 producers and 188 affineurs (agers) in France.
+In 2005, the French Government registered 175 producers and 188 affineurs (agers) in France.
+The growing number of cows raised to produce milk for this cheese has led to pollution entering waterways in the Ain, Doubs, and Jura departments, leading to debates on how to balance economics and culture with the environment.

 Grading

-Each cheese is awarded a score out of 20 by inspectors, according to 'overall appearance' (up 1 point), 'quality of rind' (1.5), 'internal appearance' (3.5), 'texture' (5), and taste (9).
-Those scoring >14 points, called Comté Extra, are given a green casein label with the recognizable logo of a green bell.
-Those cheeses scoring 12-14 points are given a brown label and are simply called Comté (see picture with different labels).
-Any cheese scoring 1-2 points (out of a possible 9) for taste, or <12 overall is prohibited from being named Comté and is sold for other purposes.
+Each cheese is awarded a score out of 20 by inspectors: the highest possible scores are 1 point for overall appearance, 1.5 for quality of rind, 3.5 for internal appearance, 5 for texture, and 9 for taste.
+Those cheeses scoring higher than 14 points are given a green casein label with the recognizable logo of a green bell, and are called Comté Extra.
+Those cheeses scoring from 12 to 14 points are given a brown label and are called simply Comté.
+Any cheese scoring only 1 or 2 points for taste (out of the possible 9), or scoring below 12 overall, is prohibited from using the Comté name and is sold for other purposes.